 More Freedom of Movement

-There may be some really nice campgrounds out there that you would completely miss out on if you are wholly dependant on generators for your power consumption.
-With solar panels, you can have all of the power and luxuries of a generator in a campground that won’t allow them.
+There may be some really nice campsites out there that you would completely miss out on if you are wholly dependant on generators for your power consumption, as some campsites don’t allow them.

 Even so, the quiet that replaces the constant noise of a roaring generator is a little bit of bliss in and of itself.
 If you want to use solar power as a primary source of power, you’ll have to install multiple panels, enough to keep your batteries charged to peak throughout the day.

 There are far more positive reasons to install a solar panel system on your motorhome or campervan than negative ones.
 If you decide to go with a solar system, you’ll have more versatility on the road and it will give you that go-anywhere mentality.

 Solar panels are unique in that they are the perfect, portable accommodation for a portable lifestyle travelling across the country.

 Keep up with our full time van life travels over on our YouTube channel!
 If you enjoy our videos please give us a thumbs up and subscribe to our channel 🙂 – Three As A Bird – Vanlife Travel – YouTube

 You can take a look at some of our other van life posts which include lots and lots of hints and tips on all things van life here – Van Life – Travel Information, Hints, Tips and Advice (threeasabird.com)

 If you’d like to follow more of our adventures or keep up to date with our travel hints and tips, please join our Facebook group, we’d love to connect with you all! –https://www.facebook.com/groups/309295536220437

 Also, if you have Pinterest, please give us a follow for your van life travel inspiration! – https://pin.it/770Cq1Q